VladimirShaleev/ipaddress/README.md

 A library for working and manipulating IPv4/IPv6 addresses and networks in modern C++.

-> [!IMPORTANT]
-> THE LIBRARY IS CURRENTLY UNDER ACTIVE DEVELOPMENT AND NOT YET READY FOR USE!

 ## Introduction

 This cross-platfrom **header-only** library (for C++11 and newer) is inspired by the [ipaddress API in Python](https://docs.python.org/3.12/library/ipaddress.html),